 As can be seen from the works in this exhibition, Bartlett's sculptures are characterised by careful surface treatment and meticulous attention to detail.
 The result, in the artist's words, is that "the intimacy of the surfaces entices the viewer to assess it so minutely that the wholeness of the work is lost in the abstractedness of its detail" 2.
 This is a principal feature of Bartlett's monumental, stainless steel and bronze sculpture Fusion on the Faculty of Engineering building here at the Australian National University.

 Bartlett's sculptures are elegant statements of his ideas and values.
 He feels that "one of the great challenges for an artist is to harness the inevitable refinement that a work requires without diminishing the complexity and potency of the ideas embodied in the work" 3.
 The sculptures in this exhibition show that he has met that challenge.

 The Gallery would like to thank Geoffrey Bartlett for accepting our invitation to exhibit and Dame Elisabeth Murdoch A.C.
 D.B.E. for her generous support of the exhibition.
-Thanks are also due to Elena Taylor and John Buckley for their scholarly contributions to the catalogue and to Tony Oates for his curatorial input and management of every aspect of the exhibition.
+Thanks are also due to Elena Taylor for her scholarly contributions to the catalogue and to Tony Oates for his curatorial input and management of every aspect of the exhibition.

 Director, Drill Hall Gallery, The Australian National University